 When you are outdoors, wear protective clothing and use at least a 15+ sunscreen.
-Do not use a sunlamp.
+Do not use sunlamps or tanning beds.
 This medicine may cause your skin to be much more sensitive to sunlight than it normally is.

 Exposure to sunlight may cause a skin rash, itching, redness or severe sunburn.
 If your skin does appear to be burning, tell your doctor.